Following on from a family tradition

 In 2019, Emil Frey Racing had celebrated 8 victories – three of which were double wins – from a total of 14 races.
 Owing to this achievement, the Teams’- as well as the Drivers’ Championship of the International GT Open Series was won.
 Shortly thereafter, the team began to prepare for the new Lamborghini Huracàn GT3 EVO and worked on continuously developing the car further.
 Emil Frey Racing as well as Lamborghini Squadra Corse are very happy with the partnership.
 As such, the decision was made to take on a new challenge as partners.

-After a solid performance in the International GT Open Championship, a comeback into the GT World Challenge Europe (formerly known as Blancpain GT Series) is in order.
+After a solid performance in the International GT Open Championship, a comeback into the GT World Challenge Europe (formerly known as Blancpain GT Series) for 2020 was in order.
 The GT World Challenge Europe is the most competitive GT3-Series worldwide.
 The amount and density of professional teams, engineers and race drivers is incredibly high.
-Emil Frey Racing is taking on this challenge with both Lamborghinis in the highly competitive PRO-category.
+Emil Frey Racing took on this challenge with both Lamborghinis in the highly competitive PRO-category and claimed a total of seven podium positions, which placed the team on fifth place in the overall ranking and on third place in the Sprint cup.